1. Home

 Water heaters are typically factory set at 140 degrees Fahrenheit.
 For most homes, a water heater can be set at 120 degrees for energy savings and a safe water temperature.

-How to adjust temperature on an electric water heater?
+How do you adjust the temperature on an electric water heater?

+Adjusting your water heater temp involves a few steps.
 First, turn off the electricity to the water heater before doing any work with it.
-Then, remove the panels, find the thermostats, adjust them, then replace the panels and turn the power on.
+Then, remove any access panels, find the thermostats and adjust them.
+Then, replace the panels and turn the power on.

 Can I set my water heater below 120 degrees?